gedeschaines/IK_Solver/README.md

 target's initial position and fixed velocity are hard-coded within animate2D and animate3D functions in IK_Solver.py, and as IK_solver class attributes et0 and vt0 respectively in the IK_Solver_class.py file.
-For a 2D case, the pseudo-inverse null space is used to coerce the orienation of the end-effector link segment to be pointing in the +X direction for the PIM3 and DLS methods.
-Similarly for the 3D case, the null space is used to coerce the end-effector link segment to be pointing in the +X direction.
+For a 2D case, the pseudo-inverse null space may be used to coerce the orienation of the end-effector link segment to be pointing in the +X direction for the PIM3 and DLS methods.
+Similarly for the 3D case, the null space may be used to coerce the end-effector link segment to be pointing in the +X direction.

 #### IK Solver and Blender ####